Celebration of Life Program Outline

 • Reading, poem, or favorite quote

-• Main tribute / eulogy
+• Main tribute or eulogy

 • Music, slideshow, or quiet reflection